Estrelaa/AngularPenProse/Overview.md

 ## Before you start

 To get going, you'll need to have completed the following setup.
-Let your trainer know when you're done, or ask for help if you can't complete any of the steps.
+Ask your trainer for help if you can't complete any of the steps.

-  - You'll be pairing this session!
-      - Distribute yourselves into pairs: preferably one person in each pair who hasn't used Angular or TypeScript before.
-      - Let whoever has the least Angular experience and set up on their machine: they'll be driving first when you get started.
+*Even though you'll be pairing, you'll need to set up the following on both people's machines:*

   - Download [Visual Studio Code](https://code.visualstudio.com/): it's very good with TypeScript and AngularJS.
   - Make sure that you have Git, Node.js and npm installed on your machine - you'll need at least version 10.13.0 of Node.
       - Use [nvm-windows](https://github.com/coreybutler/nvm-windows) or [nvm](https://github.com/nvm-sh/nvm) for updating your Node version.

+Pick whoever has the least Angular experience and do the rest on their machine: they'll be driving first when you get started.

   - Open up a command prompt and navigate to somewhere where you're happy to create a new directory for this project.
   - Run the command `npm install -g @angular/cli` to install the Angular CLI
   - Run `ng new pen` to create a new Angular project, and navigate to the root directory that was created.